Classical and Bayesian error analysis of the relativistic mean-field model for doubly magic nuclei: Results

 \section{Results}

 We apply the finite nucleus procedure to compute parameter uncertainties for the Woods-Saxon potential.
-We estimate the errors of the model parameters by computing the diagonal elements of the FIM, $\sigma_\textnormal{FIM}$, as presented in Table \ref{tab:MCMC_WS_results}.
+We estimate errors of the model parameters obtained by computing the diagonal elements of the FIM, $\sigma_\textnormal{FIM}$, as presented in Table~\ref{tab:MCMC_WS_results}.
 Below we compare the values of the FIM components computed using AD and those computed using numerical differentiation.
-We also compare the FIM-derived error estimates to the MCMC of the derived FIM to the error estimates.
+We also compare the FIM-derived error estimates to those of the MCMC technique.

 The numerical differentiation is compared to the one that employs a symmetric differentiation step $h$.
 Figure \ref{fig:WS_optimal_g} shows the relative error, $R$, for the different components of the FIM, which is computed as